 -

 Fold into thirds, and then take this folded letter shape and fold in half.
-Gently pound and then roll into another 12 inch diameter and about 1 inch thick.
+Repeat both folds once more.
+Gently pound and then roll into a 8 inch diameter round and about 1 inch thick.
 Don't overwork- just do what you need to, to get this shape.

 -

-Slice it into 8 pieces, like a pizza.
+Slice it into 6 pieces, like a pizza.
+Repeat with the other round of dough

 -

-Transfer these pieces to the second parchment lined baking sheet.
+Transfer these pieces to the parchment lined baking sheets.

 -